ullet/TSort/README.md

 Sort can be configured with various typical options, such as ascending and descending alphabetical, and start from specific column.
-Slightly unusual options are to start sorting at a specific line, perhaps to skip over a file header, and to sort blocks of lines.
-Block sort groups lines and sorts by the first line in each block, keeping each line within the block in the original order.
-Possible use could be to sort a text-based records file containing sort key on first line and record fields on next lines in block.
+A slightly unusual feature is the ability to sort blocks of lines.
+Block sort groups lines and sorts on a specific line within the block but keeping lines within each block in the original relative order.
+By default sort is on the first line in each block, but line within block can be specified via a command line parameter (-l).
+A possible use could be to sort a text-based records file containing a fixed set of fields one per line as key-value pairs.